Eugene-Kwaka/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-unique lists words as inputs and prints only words that appear once.

 14-findthatword displays the pattern "root" from a file.

+15-countthatword displays the number of lines with the pattern "bin" in the file.